Josue-Caballero-Sanchez/Josue-Caballero-Sanchez/README.md

 ###

 <p align="left">Hi there!
 My name is Josue and I'm a 22 year old computer scientist located in Glendale, Arizona.
 I am a recent graduate from Arizona State University and have a strong expertise in web design, Java, C++, C#, and IT.
-Currently working as an IT Intern with the City of Phoenix Water Department, where I help technicians provide technical support using ServiceNow and develop C#/.NET and PowerShell scripts to support internal operations.</p>
+Currently working as an IT Intern at the City of Phoenix Water Department, where I assist technicians in delivering technical support via ServiceNow and enhance internal operations by developing C#/.NET and PowerShell scripts.</p>

 ###